bhargav-yarlagadda/Build-your-own-database/README.md

-Got it!
-Since you're not using an API and `main.go` serves as the **client interface**, I'll rewrite your `README.md` to reflect the **file-based database system** with a **command-line interface**.
-Here's a fully updated version that accurately describes the project you’ve built:

----

 # Build Your Own Database
 📦 A lightweight, file-based database built from scratch using Go – **no external DBs**, **no APIs**, just pure Go code!